Dimtemp/PowerShell-training/301-functions-modules.md

 ## Task 7: Adapt the function to be able to process multiple computers
 1. Return to the ISE and change the param line so it looks like this: ```param([string[]]$ComputerName=$env:COMPUTERNAME)```
-1. Change the Get-WmiObject line so it's like this:
+1. Change the Get-CimInstance line so it's like this:
 ```
 foreach($pc in $computerName) {
-  Get-WmiObject win32_logicaldisk -ComputerName $pc | Where-Object DriveType -eq 3
+  Get-CimInstance win32_logicaldisk -ComputerName $pc | Where-Object DriveType -eq 3
 }
 ```
 1. Save the file, and minimize the ISE to return to the PowerShell console.